urishani/galilean/README.md

  room number 1, likewise the ***1*** can be replaced with any number of a room in the clinic.
 This mini panel will show the doctor occupying that room, and it can be used for the ipad positioned at the room door lintel.

+ when in the main panel display, clicking on the room number of any of the rooms shown there, will replace the panel with a room panel.
+ Once on a room panel, clicking anywhere will restore the main panel view again.

 ## Killing the server
 To kill the server you can type ***CTRL-C*** on the server console.